-If you’re reading this article, you’re probably wondering about the definitions of a workflow process and workflow analysis.
-In essence, it is a set of sequential tasks with executions based on user-defined conditions to deploy a business process.
-Further, it is a portal of rules, tasks, and data that must be addressed to achieve a business objective.
+Defining and performing a workflow analysis is typically done to improve old business processes.
+It is a set of sequential tasks with executions based on user-defined conditions to deploy a business process.
+Further, a workflow analysis is a portal of rules, tasks, and data that must be addressed in order to achieve a specific business objective.

-Confusion may arise in terms of discerning the differences between workflows and processes.
+Confusion however, may arise in discerning the differences between workflows and processes.
 They seem relatively similar upon initial examination, but there are conceptual differences.
 Understanding these differences are the key to helping to better organize your business.

 To dig a bit deeper, a business process includes all the connected steps – executed by a group of stakeholders – to accomplish a specific goal.
 In addition, participants may be held accountable for completing a specific step in the business process.
 You might even make the process more efficient through intelligent automation.

 On the other hand, workflows are sequences of tasks.
 You can create a workflow by documenting every step and task as the focus is on pushing the task towards completion.

 Where a workflow may be considered tactical, a business process would be viewed as strategic.
 The business process not only contains the workflow, but it also incorporates the performers, data, forms, and any other components to achieve a key business objective.
 With this in mind, it’s critical to continually improve old business processes.